jonaslindemann/NAISS-support-web/docs/data_management/data_management.md

 data accessing operations can create bottlenecks and cause programs to slow down significantly.
 Therefore it is very important to pay attention to how your programs are doing I/O and accessing data as that can have a huge impact on the run time of your jobs.
-Here, you will find a quick guide to storing data, ideal if you have just started to use PDC resources.
+Here, you will find a quick guide to storing data, ideal if you have just started to use Dardel.

 ## Nodes for file operations

-At PDC we have a number of transfer nodes setup.
+On Dardel we have a number of transfer nodes setup.
 These nodes are dedicated for large file transfers but also for extensive file operations involving large amount of data or many files.
 It is important that you use these nodes for extensive